Developing with Tamagui

 You can do <Button debug="break" /> to have it break at the beginning of rendering, or <Button debug="verbose" /> to have it output more detailed debug information.

-If you set DEBUG=tamagui before your build command, you will get the full debug output of every file built.
-This is useful for seeing everything that's happening across every file, and especially helpful for diagnosing production issues.
+If you set DEBUG=tamagui before your build command, you get the full debug output of every file built.
+This is useful for seeing everything that’s happening across every file and is especially helpful for diagnosing production issues.

 Runtime introspection